Anika Nilles: Influences

 Toto member and career session drummer Jeff Porcaro is a primary influence for Nilles.
 Other influences include Carter Beauford, Jojo Mayer, Sheryl Crow, Joe Satriani, Dave Matthews Band, Joss Stone, Stanton Moore, and Prince.

 Critical reception

 Nilles was twice elected as the "#1 Rising Star" in DRUM! magazine.
 The first time in 2015 and the second time in the following year.
 She also won the "Modern Drummer Readers Poll" for "Up And Coming Artist" in 2016.
 Furthermore, she was voted as "#2 Best Fusion Drummer" in DRUM! magazine and as "#3 best educator" on Drummie awards in 2017.
 Later on, she was elected as #1 "best clinician" on MusicRadar in 2018 and as #3 in 2019.

 Equipment

 Nilles has endorsed Meinl Cymbals, Tama Drums, and Evans Drumheads.
-Meinl released a custom 18" Artist Concept Model Deep Hats cymbal that was conceptualized by Nilles.
+Meinl released a custom 18" Artist Concept Model Deep Hats cymbals that was conceptualized by Nilles.
 She also uses Promark sticks, and formerly Mapex Drums.